GranPC/gala/README.md

 A window & compositing manager based on libmutter and designed by elementary for use with Pantheon.

+## About this fork

+This fork backports elementary OS 6.0's touchegg-based gestures to elementary OS 5.1.
+It's not guaranteed to be stable or perfect.
+You are probably better off just waiting for elementary OS 6.0 to ship.

 ## Building, Testing, and Installation

 You'll need the following dependencies: